W3C

 Shadi: I am fearing how long the document will become, we have added quite a bit already.

-Alan: originally it was one page, now has been split into 5
+Alan: Originally it was one page, now has been split into 5

-... comments on compliance section?
+... are there comments on the compliance section of this point?

 Alan: I tried to use words like partially, possibly, etc